lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 #### Vendor-specific Test Control Register

 Certain OTP macros require special configuration bits to be set during the test phases.
+Likewise, it is necessary to expose macro-specific status bits during the test phases.
-Hence, the life cycle CSRs include register {{< regref OTP_TEST_CTRL.VAL >}}, which is reserved for vendor-specific test control bits.
+To this end, the life cycle CSRs contain the {{< regref OTP_VENDOR_TEST_CTRL >}} and {{< regref OTP_VENDOR_TEST_STATUS >}} registers, which are reserved for vendor-specific test control and status bits.
-Its value is only forwarded to the OTP macro in RAW, TEST_* and RMA life cycle states.
+These registers are only active during RAW, TEST_* and RMA life cycle states.
-In all other life cycle states, a value of 0 will be sent to the OTP macro.
+In all other life cycle states, the status register reads back all-zero, and the control register value will be tied to 0 before forwarding it to the OTP macro.

+Similarly to the [Life Cycle Request Interface]({{< relref "#life-cycle-request-interface" >}}), the hardware mutex must be claimed in order to access these registers.

 ### TAP Construction and Isolation